artur1011010/currency-exchange/README.md

 # Currency Exchange

-Page download JASON from the NBP API, allows you to convert currencies and view the table rates
+Page download JSON from NBP API, allows you to convert PLN to another currency and view the table

 project finished